 Inconvenient and annoying, pain in the muscles of your lower can be very frustrating.
 You might feel it first trying to get out of bed.
 You begin feeling the twinge of muscle spasms immediately.
 Your full range of motions becomes limited and you begin racking your brain for what may have caused the pain.
 Then it dawns on you; that you may have caused the muscle strain from physical activity like a particularly grueling gym session.
 But why?

 Weak lower back muscles may be the culprit.
 If your lower back frequently aches after physical activity, or when you stand or walk for long periods, the muscles in your core and lower back may need improvement.
 These muscles are critical for balance and movement and should be regularly treated with strengthening exercises to maintain their durability.

 If you want to improve and strengthen the muscles of your lower back, you need to understand how it works.

 When you feel a pulled back muscle in the lower portion of your spine, medical professionals would define it as a lumbar sprain.
 Between your lowest rib and the top of your butt define your lumbar region.
 Your lumbar region (or lower back) supports the majority of your upper body and assists with movement.
 The portion of your spine in your lower back contains 5 vertebrae bones, discs, and facet joints.
 The discs are between each vertebrae.

 Each time you stand up, walk, or even bend down and twist to pick something up, your body is experiencing a shock.
 The vertebrae in your spinal cord and the discs are what absorb the shocks, protecting your spine and body.
-The vertebrae in your lumbar spine forms a flexible support, protecting your internal organs while making basic movement possible.
-The jelly like intervertebral discs provide shock-absorbing protection and cushion between each vertebrae and each of your moments.
+The vertebrae in your lumbar spine form a flexible support, protecting your internal organs while making basic movement possible.
+The jelly-like intervertebral discs provide shock-absorbing protection and cushion between each vertebra and each of your moments.